Daniel Matsunaga

-Daniel Kenji Silva Matsunaga (born November 28, 1988) is a Brazilian model, actor, professional footballer, host and businessman.
+Daniel Kenji Silva Matsunaga (born November 28, 1988) is a Brazilian former model, actor, professional footballer, host and businessman.
 He became known in the Philippines by appearing in Cosmopolitan Philippines’ September 2009 "Cosmo Men" supplement.
 He was scouted in the Philippines as an actor and was first given TV drama projects on GMA Network.
 He also joined ABS-CBN's reality TV show Pinoy Big Brother and was declared as the PBB All-In big winner in 2014.

 As a footballer he has played for Team Socceroo, Pachanga and Kaya in the United Football League (UFL) which was the top-flight football league in the Philippines during its existence.
-He will play for Maharlika Manila in the Philippines Football League starting the 2020 season.

 Early life

-Matsunaga was born in Brasilia, the capital of Brazil.
+Matsunaga was born in Brasília, the capital of Brazil.
 His mother, Gerarda Silva, is a Brazilian of Portuguese, African, and Indigenous descent, while his father, Paulo Mitsuo Matsunaga, is of Japanese descent.
 He has a brother and a sister.

 Career

 Modelling and acting

 Matsunaga started his career when he became a model for Cosmopolitan Philippines 'Cosmo Men' supplement.
 His debut series on screen was on GMA-7's top rated drama series The Last Prince with co-stars Aljur Abrenica and Kris Bernal.

 In 2012, he moved to TV5 for more TV shows and projects like Game N Go, Enchanted and Misibis Bay.

 He went to ABS-CBN to be one of the celebrity judges for It's Showtime.
 On 17 May 2014, Matsunaga entered the Pinoy Big Brother house on Day 21 as the fourth celebrity and eighteenth official housemate of the Pinoy Big Brother: All In season.

 On 24 August 2014, he was declared as the big winner of Pinoy Big Brother: All In.

-In May 2017, Daniel Matsunaga was introduced as the first male endorser for Avon Philippines' Men's Club during the "Confidence is the New Sexy" campaign launch.
+In May 2017, Matsunaga was introduced as the first male endorser for Avon Philippines' Men's Club during the "Confidence is the New Sexy" campaign launch.
 He was chosen to be the endorser because he "reflects the Modern Gentleman who is a man of style, adventure, and confidence".